 FOR IMMEDIATE RELEASE Nov.
 28, 2011

-This case was investigated by the Huntington Violent Crimes and Drug Task Force.
-Assistant United States Attorney Gregory McVey handled the prosecution.
+The investigation was conducted by the Drug Enforcement Administration.
+Assistant United States Attorney Joseph F. Adams handled the prosecution.

 # # #